DriveQuantPublic/flutter-drivekit/packages/drivekit_trip_analysis/flutter_drivekit_trip_analysis/README.md

 You need to install the flutter_drivekit_core plugin and follow the instructions to specify the API key and the user identifier.

-Then, you can start using the Drivekit Trip Analysis plugin.
+Then, you can start using the DriveKit Trip Analysis plugin.
 For example, you can activate the auto start mode with the following code:

 ```dart
 final tripAnalysis = DriveKitTripAnalysis()